GRAMMY Nominated Mix Engineer | DOLBY Atmos Certified.

 Q: What was your career path?
 How long have you been doing this?

 A: I started my career at KMA Studios in Times Square, which brought in some of the greatest names in music.
 My time here not only gave me credits with the amazing artists, but also an extremely valuable learning experience.
 During my early (sleep at the studio for a week days) I had the opportunity to assist and apprentice some of the industries best engineers, getting the real world experience that would eventually shape my workflow and engineering techniques I use today.
-In total I've been working for about 9 years.
+I moved between New York and LA until eventually settling in Nashville.
+I've become one of the "other guys," specializing in a lot of pop and hiphop music in a predominantly Country Music city.
+My work has become mainly mixing these days.
+All in all I've been in the business for 11 years.

 Q: How would you describe your style?